pola-rs/polars/docs/user-guide/expressions/missing-data.md

 ### Fill with interpolation

-In addition, we can fill nulls with interpolation (without using the `fill_null` function):
+In addition, we can fill nulls with interpolation (without using the `fill_nulls` function):

 {{code_block('user-guide/expressions/missing-data','fillinterpolate',['interpolate'])}}